Nickchapman3773/Uranium-Fever/README.md

 	- No. The TTW Installer edits Fallout New Vegas files in the [NoDelete] Stock New Vegas folder.
 This is intentional to allow Uranium Fever to be entirely self contained.
 - TTW Installation Failed - I am getting an error saying "The installed Fallout: New Vegas version is unsupported".
 Why?
 	- This is because you have not appropriately built your Stock New Vegas folder.
+- VATS - Why can't I use VATS?
+	- It has been fully replaced by a skill based alternative called Bullet Time.
 - Vortex - Can I install Uranium Fever with vortex?
 	- No. Wabbajack is inherently incompatible with vortex.